fisodd/www-fisodd-com/content/post/right-place.rst

 because the game was distracting too many students during class times.

-A few years later my upscale high-school was gifted a PDP-11 minicomputer, and the experience was entirely different |--| a stereotypical example of tech isolation.
-That system was set up in the basement, in a locked room, no access allowed without first earning a science teacher's approval.
+A few years later my upscale high-school was gifted a PDP-11 minicomputer, and the experience was entirely different |--|
+a stereotypical example of tech isolation.
+The high-school's system was set up in the basement, alone in a locked room, no access allowed without first earning a science teacher's approval.
-Only a very small number of students wanted to have anything to do with that system, and even though I could already code and already had some idea of what that system could do
-I saw no benefit to spending my time on anything that isolated.
+Only a very small number of students wanted to have anything to do with that system, and even though I already understood some coding and already had some idea of what that system could do I saw no benefit to spending my time on anything that isolated.
 The power of any tool is limited by its degree of separation from its point of leverage.